 No one said it’s going to be all sweet throughout, right?
 Lemons are yellow sour citrus fruits that are native to Asia.
 It is primarily famed for its dominance in the culinary arts.
 It’s hard to find a culinary recipe that doesn’t have a “squeeze fresh lemon juice” instruction in it.

 Lemons also keep you hydrated while raising your metabolism and satiety, all of which are factors that will help you lose weight.
-When it comes to losing weight and breakfast, the question “why is breakfast so important for losing weight” is very common.
+When it comes to weight management and breakfast, the question “why is breakfast so important for losing weight” is very common.
 The answer is simple- fruits like lemons that are good for weight loss are mostly taken in the morning.

 Tangerines are smaller than oranges and are flatter in shape.
 They are, however, bigger in one thing, and that’s its taste.
 This fruit is way sweeter and flavorful than your average orange.
 They also have easy-to-peel skin, making it a very convenient snack on the go.